alephium/build-smart-contracts-in-ralph/docs/index.md

 There are also a few built-in functions that can be used to get the caller's information:

-- `callerAddress!()`: Returns caller's address.
-When called from a `TxScript`, it returns the address of the user who initiated the transaction.
-When called by another contract, it returns the address of that contract.
+- `callerAddress!()` - Returns caller's address.
+When called from a `TxScript` or a contract function directly called from `TxScript`, it returns the address of the transaction caller.
+When called from a function invoked from another contract function, it returns the address of that contract.
-- `callerContractId!()`: Returns caller's contract ID.
+- `callerContractId!()` - Returns caller's contract ID.
 This function can only be used when the caller is a contract.
 If called from a `TxScript` it will fail the transaction with the `NoCaller` error.
+- `externalCallerAddress!()` - Behaves like `callerAddress!()`, except when invoked from a contract function called by another function within the same contract.
+In such cases, it returns the address of the first external caller in the call stack, skipping all internal calls from the current contract.
+- `externalCallerContractId!()` - Returns the contract id of the first external caller in the call stack, skipping all intermediate calls originating from the current contract.

 ```rust
 Contract CheckExternal(owner: Address, mut value: U256) {